-Ford teases V-8-powered Mustang Hybrid, could be called Mach 1
+Ford teases V-8-powered Mustang hybrid, could be called Mach 1

 Car Tech

-Ford buried a teaser for what appears to be the Mustang hybrid inside a promotional video for the automaker released on Friday.
+Ford buried a teaser for what appears to be the Mustang hybrid inside a promotional video that the automaker released on Friday.
 The automaker wants you to know it intends to build the future, not just talk about it.
 And suddenly the Mustang's future looks more intriguing.

 At the 0:37 mark of the video, the Mustang comes into full view, with a brightly lit version of the iconic badge in the middle of the grille.
 The shadowy teaser is reminiscent of the current sixth-generation Mustang's design, but the creases appear smoother, and there's a less jagged look to this car in general.
 Of note, the grille opening is filled with a plastic piece like you see on many electric cars.